Is the # (hashtag) mightier than the sword?

 In 1936, Robert Johnson recorded what was to be his entire catalog in a makeshift studio in San Antonio, Texas.
 We love this record.
 It is so honest and true.
 A man, his guitar, and a microphone recorded to tape and pressed to vinyl.
 That’s it.
 What he played and sung is what you hear.
 The mystery only exists in the man and his music.
 Ironically, sound most likely didn’t matter to him.
 Just being heard the way he played was enough – magic.

 If this were done today it would most likely be a commercial flop.
-Yet without Robert Johnson’s recordings, we most likely wouldn’t have the Rolling Stones, Led Zeppelin, and many other rock n roll giants.
+Yet without Robert Johnson’s recordings, we most likely wouldn’t have the Rolling Stones, Led Zeppelin, and many other rock n roll giants that we all know and love today.
 Maybe the truth behind his sound was the very thing that inspired Keith, Mick, and Jimmy.

 As it was for Robert Johnson, it should be with us.
 To be heard and to hear the world around us without interpretation, that’s Rock N Roll!